NMattyy/Thinkpad-T14s-G2-MacOS/README.md

 | bluetoothExternalDongleFailed   | Data | 00 |

 For Sonoma and older, if adding the NVRAM values does not work, you can try adding `-btlfxnvramcheck` in your boot-args.
-For Sequoia and newer, if adding the NVRAM values does not work, you can try adding `-btlfxallowanyaddr` `-btlfxboardid` in your boot-args.
+For Sequoia and newer, if adding the NVRAM values does not work, you can try adding `-btlfxallowanyaddr` in your boot-args.

 Now your bluetooth should work properly.